Performance-Based versus Prescription-Based FRC Specifications

-Two identified issues that remain to be resolved are: 1) the appropriate design for the rollers that support the beams, and 2) the effect of the energy transfer from the test frame to the beam at first crack for a range of test frames.
+Two identified issues that remain to be resolved are 1) the appropriate design for the rollers that support the beams, and 2) the effect of the energy transfer from the test frame to the beam at the first crack for a range of test frames.

 The Key Macrosynthetic Fiber Property

 If there was a single physical property of macrosynthetic fibers to be considered, it would be percent elongation.
 The lower the percent elongation the better the fibers resist deformation, producing greater resistance to the separation of the two faces of a crack.
 Also when synthetic fibers elongate the cross-sectional area decreases, which can result in the fibers debonding from the concrete matrix.
 With the complexity of the configurations of macrosynthetic fibers available and the manner in which the fibers bond in the concrete matrix, debonding due to elongation of the fiber is mitigated.

 In general terms, there are two ways to write a specification: prescription and performance.
 With a prescription specification, everything is written into the specification, from the material properties to the composition of the mixture.
 The prescription approach does not consider the optimization of materials when united in the concrete composite.
 Conversely, a performance-based specification utilizes consensus plain concrete and FRC test methods to establish target composite property as determined by the engineer using standard equations, which then requires the parties to the contract to produce the optimum composite.